Justica Flowers Lamiales (Order)

 The leaves of one other jasmine, J. subtriplinerve, are used to make a beverage in Vietnam.
 Photo distributed under license Creative Commons Attribution 2.0 Generic.

-Ash - [Manna Ash, Flowering Ash; Fraxinus ornus] Leves and Seeds
+Leves and Seeds of Ash Tree [Manna Ash, Flowering Ash; Fraxinus ornus]

-Ash trees are generally noted for useful wood, not for any culinary use, but one species, native to southern Europe has been, and may still be tapped for its sweet sap.
-It is also noted for its large display of flowers, inconspicuous in most ash trees.
+Ash trees are generally noted for useful wood, not for any culinary use, but one species, native to southern Europe has been, and may still be, tapped for its sweet sap.
+That one is also noted for its large display of flowers, inconspicuous in most ash trees.

-The photo is not of that species, but one of mine (species not identified), which, unfortunately, has neither showy flowers nor sweet sap, and is noted mainly for the huge number of baby ash trees produced by its single winged seeds.
+The photo is not of that species, but one of my trees (species not identified), which, unfortunately, has neither showy flowers nor sweet sap, and is noteworthy mainly for the huge number of baby ash trees produced by its single winged seeds.

 Native to southern Bolivia and northwestern Argentina, this aromatic plant is used both for teas, and to provide a lemony flavor for fish and chicken dishes, as well as marinades, salads, yogurt and beverages.
 It is also used as a medicinal plant and has a significant array of antioxidants.